Free Trade Agreement Training Provider Grant

 - member-based business organisations located in Australia such as chambers of commerce and industry, bilateral business councils and chambers or peak industry/business associations

 The objective of the FTA-TP grant is to raise the awareness of Australian SMEs regarding the potential benefits of FTAs with Korea, Japan and China.
 The grants are designed to deliver information that clearly educates SMEs on how to use and access FTAs effectively.
-Eligible Australian business organisations, based in Australia, will be supported to deliver training solutions with a direct FTA training focus aimed at building knowledge and understanding of FTAs and providing the tools required to access FTAs.
+Eligible Australian business organisations, based in Australia, will be supported to deliver projects with a direct FTA training and market visit focus aimed at building knowledge and understanding of FTAs and providing the tools required to access FTAs.

 The key goals of the FTA-TP grant will be to leverage the capability of Australian business organisations to: